vishruthmd/smtg/README.md

-# SMTG Notion - AI Meeting Assistant
+# SMTG - AI Meeting Assistant

-SMTG Notion is an AI-powered meeting assistant that facilitates intelligent conversations between users and AI agents.
+SMTG is an AI-powered meeting assistant that facilitates intelligent conversations between users and AI agents.
 The platform enables users to schedule meetings, participate in real-time video calls with AI agents, and receive automated summaries and follow-ups.

 ## Project Structure